 - Elisabeta Palace.
 This is the official residence and it’s located in Bucharest.

 - The Royal Domain of Sinaia.
-It includes Peles Castle, Pelisor Castle, Foisor Castle, a royal sheepfold and large forest area.
+It includes Peles Castle, Pelisor Castle, Foisor Castle, a royal sheepfold, and a large forest area.

 - Cotroceni Palace.
 Today, it serves as the official residence of the President of Romania.